 It will involve a trade-off, an opportunity forgone.

-But it’s time to prioritise and get your ‘ducks in a row’ because:
+The time is right to prioritise and get your ‘ducks in a row’

 You don't have to be a loser